 AbilityNet has advice on making your device easier to use if you have a disability.

 How accessible this website is

 We know some parts of this website are not fully accessible at present.
 For example:

-- some of PDF documents may not be fully accessible to assistive technology.
+- a few PDF documents may not be fully accessible to assistive technology.

 - illustrations may not have fully informative alt-text.

-- some of our pages may be hard to navigate with just a keyboard.
+- a few of our pages may be hard to navigate with just a keyboard.